BruningLab/warpDOCK/README.md

 &nbsp;

-**Dividing the ligand library up into batches for each instance**
+**Dividing the ligand library up into partitions for each instance**

 The program "FileDivider.py" can be used to quickly and easily create new folders and equal number of ligands into each.
-The number of folders to create is given by a text file containing a list of private IP addresses for each instance, seperated by new lines.
+The number of folders to create is given by a text file containing a list of private IP addresses for each instance, seperated by line.

 ```
 ./FileDivider.py